Date: July 4-7, 2023

 Location: University of Manitoba, Winnipeg

-The 9th Edition of Women in Physics Canada (WIPC 2020) will be held from July 7-10th, 2020 at University of Manitoba in Winnipeg.
+The 10th Edition of Women in Physics Canada (WIPC 2023) will be held in the summer of 2023 at the University of Manitoba in Winnipeg.
 This professional conference aims to create a space where participants can build networks, explore career paths, and present research, while also promoting gender equity and taking part in conversations about women in physics, mental health, and LGTBQ+ issues.
 Among other things, this conference will showcase:

 - Scientific presentations from internationally renowned researchers in physics.

 - Workshops on mental health in academia, building inclusive teams, and leadership.

 - Seminars on the current situation for women and underrepresented groups in physics, and strategies to improve it.

 - Discussion panels on career choices and diversity.

 - Student talks and presentations.